SCIB announces resignation at board level - Borneo Post Online

-KUCHING (Nov 10): Sarawak Consolidated Industries Bhd (SCIB) recently announced the resignation of Datu Soedirman Aini as the director of the company.
+KUCHING: Sarawak Consolidated Industries Bhd (SCIB) recently announced the resignation of Datu Soedirman Aini as the director of the Company.

 Soedirman was an independent non-executive director of SCIB.